Magnetic interactions and excitations in SrMnSb$_2$: Computational and experimental methods

 \subsection{Crystal structure}

-$\srmnsb$ crystallizes in the orthorhombic $Pnma$ (space group no.62) structure, as shown in \rfig{srmnsb_structure}(a), with lattice parameters $a = \SI{23.19}{\angstrom}$, $b = \SI{4.42}{\angstrom}$, and $c = \SI{4.46}{\angstrom}$~\cite{brechtel1981jlcm}.
-All atoms occupy different sets of $4c$ (.$m$.) sites.
-For convenience in discussing the Mn-$3d$ orbital contributions to the magnetic properties, we show the longest lattice vector $\mathbf{a}$ along the $\hat{z}$ direction, so the magnetic Mn layers are in the $xy$ ($\mathbf{bc}$) basal plane.
-The primitive cell contains four formula units, and the $\mathbf{bc}$-basal plane is slightly distorted, resulting in the NNN exchange coupling $J_2$ becoming anisotropic with respect to the $\hat{x}$ ($\mathbf{b}$) and $\hat{y}$ ($\mathbf{c}$) directions, $J_{2b}$ and $J_{2c}$.
-The Sr atoms are relatively weakly bonded to the Sb1 atoms and staggered above and below the Sb1 layer, forming the rhombus nets.
-Mn atoms form MnSb$_4$ tetrahedra with neighboring Sb2 atoms.
+$\srmnsb$ crystallizes in the orthorhombic SrZnSb$_2$-type ($Pnma$, space group no.62) structure with lattice parameters $a = \SI{23.19}{\angstrom}$, $b = \SI{4.42}{\angstrom}$, and $c = \SI{4.46}{\angstrom}$~\cite{brechtel1981jlcm}.
+The primitive cell contains four formula units (f.u.) and all atoms occupy different sets of $4c$ (.$m$.) sites.
+The crystal structure is shown in \rfig{fig:crystalstructure}(a).
+For convenience in discussing the Mn-$3d$ orbital contributions to the magnetic properties, we align the longest lattice vector $\mathbf{a}$ along the $\hat{z}$ direction, so the magnetic Mn layers are in the $xy$ ($\mathbf{bc}$) basal plane.
+We also double the unit cell along the $\bold{b}$ direction to better illustrate the Mn grid.
+The slight distortion of the $\mathbf{bc}$-basal plane results in the NNN exchange coupling $J_2$ becoming anisotropic with respect to the $\hat{x}$ ($\mathbf{b}$) and $\hat{y}$ ($\mathbf{c}$) directions, denoted as $J_{2b}$ and $J_{2c}$, respectively.

+There are two Sb sublattices, denoted in \rfig{fig:crystalstructure}(a) as Sb$_1$ and Sb$_2$, respectively.
+Two Sb$_2$ layers sandwich a Mn layer, forming MnSb$_4$ tetrahedra.
+The Sr atoms are relatively weakly bonded to the Sb$_1$ atoms and staggered above and below the Sb$_1$ layer, forming rhombus nets~\cite{ramankutty2018sp}.
+The C-type magnetic ordering lowers the crystal symmetry and separates the otherwise four equivalent Mn atoms into two sublattices, each possessing the same on-site magnetic moment but opposite orientation, as shown in \rfig{fig:crystalstructure}(b).

-The magnetic Mn sublattice of the C-type AFM ground state is shown in Figs.\ref{srmnsb_structure}(b) and \ref{srmnsb_structure}(c), with Mn-$d_{xy}$ orbitals pointing along the NN direction. \rFig{srmnsb_structure}(d) shows the first Brillouin zone (BZ) and special $k$ points.
-Due to the large separation between Mn layers, the super-superexchange between Mn layers is much weaker than the intralayer coupling, similar to magnetic topological insulator MnBi$_2$Te$_4$~\cite{li2021prb}.
-Such quasi-2D magnetic structures generally require beyond-mean-field approaches to estimate $\tn$~\cite{mkhitaryan2021prb}.
+\rFig{fig:crystalstructure}(c) illustrates Mn-$d_{xy}$ orbitals pointing along the nearest neighbor direction, while \rfig{fig:crystalstructure}(d) shows the first Brillouin zone (BZ) with special $k$ points denoted.
+Due to the large separation between Mn layers, the super-superexchange between Mn layers is much weaker than the intralayer coupling, similar to the magnetic topological insulator MnBi$_2$Te$_4$~\cite{li2021prb}.
+Such quasi-2D magnetic structures generally require beyond-mean-field approaches to estimate critical temperatures~\cite{mkhitaryan2021prb}.
 Experimental lattice constants and atomic position parameters~\cite{brechtel1981jlcm} are used for all calculations in this work.